AxonFramework/AxonFramework/axon-5/design-principles.md

 - Messages should not be serialization native.
   The message buses need to be serialization aware, though.
   They should, as these know the message handlers, and what the expected type to handle is.
-  Thus, handlers need to register themselves with the desired payload type.
+  Thus, handlers need to register themselves with the desired message name.
-- Attach upcasting to the serialization-process / Serializer
+- Attach upcasting to the serialization-process / Serializer.
 - Enforce serialized format of internal objects, e.g. tokens.
   This eliminates issues with de-/serialization with different Serializer choices.
+- Serializers are configured on the buses.

 ## Snapshotting
 - Snapshot triggering, creation, and usage should be more easily definable by the end user